So you’ve decided to move to Portugal? Great choice!

 - Two passport photos

-- A Portuguese bank account (Bordr offers NIFs and bank accounts online.
-Use code DIGITALEMIGRE at checkout to get a discount)
+- A Portuguese bank account (Bordr offers an online NIF and bank account opening service)

 - Bank statements (from any bank) dating back six months, showing proof of regular passive or remote income